TREEcg/bucketizers/packages/bucketizer-basic/README.md

-# LDES Basic Bucketizer
+# Basic Bucketizer
 [![npm](https://img.shields.io/npm/v/@treecg/basic-bucketizer)](https://www.npmjs.com/package/@treecg/basic-bucketizer)

-The purpose of the basic bucketizer is to fragment the LDES members based on the order they were received. **This bucketizer must be used as a fallback bucketizer in case when no fragmentation strategy was chosen.**
+The purpose of the basic bucketizer is to fragment TREE members based on the order they were received. **This bucketizer must be used as a fallback bucketizer in case when no fragmentation strategy was chosen.**

 > An LDES bucketizer adds triples with the ldes bucket predicate (https://w3id.org/ldes#bucket) to the array of quads representating an LDES member, indicating the bucket in which the member belongs.